 The real cost is not the line items.
 It is the negotiation leverage.
 Discover a contract renewed three days ago and you have zero leverage for twelve months.
 Discover it ninety days out and you have time to benchmark, evaluate alternatives, and negotiate from a position where the vendor knows you can walk.
 Same contract, two different worlds, separated by who saw the date first.

-Manual updates that lag reality by weeks
+Manual updates that lag reality by weeks or months

-Concentration risk hidden inside line-item budgets
+Concentration risk hidden inside line-item budgets by vendor name

-Tiered alerts at 90, 60, and 30 days, anchored on the notice deadline — not the renewal date
+Tiered alerts at 90, 60, and 30 days anchored on the notice deadline, not the renewal date

 Renewal countdown, SLA drift, and concentration risk run in parallel against the same parsed contract data.